bpj/pandoc-elements-selectors/pandoc-elements-selectors-description.md

       !.foo          ...does not have a class "foo".
       %foo~bar       ...has an attribute "foo" with the value "bar".
       !%foo~bar      ...does not have an attribute "foo" with the value "bar".
-      &url~{^ftp}    ...has a method url() which returns a value starting with "ftp".
+      &url~{^ftp}    ...has a property `url` which has a value starting with "ftp".
-      !&url~{^ftp}   ...does not have a method url() which returns a value starting with "ftp".
+      !&url~{^ftp}   ...does not have a property `url` which has a value starting with "ftp".

-Note that in the last two negated expressions it doesn’t make a difference whether the element lacks those properties or has them with another value.
+Note that in the last two negated expressions it doesn’t make a difference whether the element lacks those attributes or properties or has them with another value.

 ## Placeholders